Deeply supervised salient object detection with short connections: Introduction

-As demonstrated in \figref{fig:comp_with_hed}, we observe that i) deeper side outputs encodes high level knowledge and can better locate salient objects; ii) shallower side outputs capture rich spatial information.
-This motivated us to develop a new method for salient object detection by introducing \emph{short connections} to the skip-layer structure within the HED \cite{xie2015holistically} architecture.
-By having a series of short connections from deeper side outputs to shallower ones, our new framework offers two advantages: i) high-level features can be transformed to shallower side-output layers and thus can help them better locate the most salient region; shallower side-output layers can learn rich low-level features that can help refine the sparse and irregular prediction maps from deeper side-output layers.
-By combining features from different levels, the resulting architecture provides rich multi-scale feature maps at each layer, a property that is essentially need to do salient object detection.
-Experimental results show that our method produces state-of-the-art results on $5$ widely tested salient object detection benchmarks, with advantages in terms of efficiency ($0.08$ seconds per image), effectiveness, and simplicity over the existing algorithms.
-To facilitate future research in our related areas, we release both source code and trained models.
+In this paper, we focus on skip-layer structure with deep supervision.
+Instead of simply fusing the multi-level features extracted from different scales, we consider such a problem in a top-down view.
+As demonstrated in \figref{fig:comp_with_hed}, we observe that 1) deeper side outputs encode high-level semantic knowledge and hence can better locate where the salient objects are.
+However, due to the down-sampling operations in FCNs, the predicted maps are normally with irregular shapes especially when the input image is complex and cluttered (see the bottle image), and 2) shallower side outputs capture rich spatial information.
+They are capable of successfully highlighting the boundaries of those salient objects in spite of the resulting messy prediction maps.
+Based on these phenomenons, an intuitive idea for yielding better saliency maps is to reasonably combine these multi-level features.
+This motivates us to develop a new method for salient object detection by introducing \emph{short connections} to the skip-layer structure within the HED \cite{xie2017holistically} architecture.
+By having a series of short connections from deeper side outputs to the shallower ones, our new framework offers two advantages: \begin{enumerate} \item high-level features can be transformed to shallower side-output layers and thus can help them better locate the most salient region, and \item shallower side-output layers can learn rich low-level features that can help refine the sparse and irregular prediction maps from deeper side-output layers. \end{enumerate} By combining features from different levels, the resulting architecture provides rich multi-scale feature maps at each layer, a property that is essentially needed to do efficient salient object detection.
+Our approach is fully convolutional and no other prior information such as superpixels is needed.
+It takes only 0.08s to produce a prediction map with resolution of $300 \times 400$ pixels.
+Other than improving the state-of-the-art results, we conduct exhaustive analysis on the behavior of different training sets as there is no universal training set for a fair comparison in the salient object detection field.
+Our goal is to offer a more unified training set and meanwhile build a fair benchmarking environment for future research.